bencwallace/Probly/docs/source/quick.rst

 Next, we initialize some pre-packaged random variables.
 A complete list of available distributions is available at the :ref:`api`.
-See also also the :class:`~ProblY.RandomVar` documentation if you want to create your own random variables from scratch.
+See also also the :class:`~Probly.RandomVar` documentation if you want to create your own random variables from scratch.

 >>> # A Bernoulli random variable with p=0.5 (the default)